 The field of AI/ML is developing fast and applications abound.
-To increase exchange across communities we are setting up a visiting programme and we are also establishing a Circle of Fellows and Associates, who are leading experts in their respective domain of applied AI.
+To increase exchange across communities we are setting up a visiting programme and we are also appointing Helmholtz AI associates, who are leading experts in their respective domain of applied AI.

 We have a range of bodies that ensure alignment with our strategy and that sound out new developments.
-Our Steering Board (SB) is responsible for the general development of the platform.
-It coordinates and leads our activities and ensures that we act in the interest of the whole Helmholtz Association and in coordination with the Helmholtz Incubator Information and Data Science.
-Our Scientific Advisory Committee (SAC) provides advice on scientific developments, ensures that we work along the state-of-the-art and produce relevant scientific output.
+Our Helmholtz AI steering board (SB) is responsible for the general development of the platform.
+It coordinates and leads our activities and ensures that we act in the interest of the whole Helmholtz Association and in coordination with the Helmholtz Information and Data Science Incubator.
+Our Helmholtz AI scientific advisory committee (SAC) provides advice on scientific developments, ensures that we work along the state-of-the-art and produce relevant scientific output.

 Our six local units